micaela-matta/jekyll-now/index.md

 ### News

-10 Mar 2021 - I have been chosen to represent the Royal Society at the [Voice of the Future 2021](https://my.rsb.org.uk/item.php?eventid=3234) event with MPs and members of the UK government
+07 Jun 2021 - I am organizing the [E-Mat Symposium](www.e-mat.org), an event featuring early career and established experts in eumelanin-inspired materials

+02 Jun 2021 - I am giving a talk at the eMRS Meeting

+31 March 2021 - I am giving a research seminar at QMUL

+30 March 2021 - I am giving a talk at the RSC Faraday Meeting

+02 Dec 2020 - I am presenting 2 talks at the MRS Fall Meeting

 04 Aug 2020 - Read the accepted Chemistry of Materials paper on ion chelation and coordination in p(g2T-TT) [here](https://pubs.acs.org/doi/10.1021/acs.chemmater.0c01984)